canonical/netplan/doc/netplan-yaml.md

 - **ipv6-address-generation** (scalar) – since **0.99**

   > Configure method for creating the address for use with RFC4862 IPv6
-  > Stateless Address Autoconfiguration (only supported with `NetworkManager`
+  > Stateless Address Auto-configuration (only supported with `NetworkManager`
   > backend).
 Possible values are `eui64` or `stable-privacy`.

 - **ipv6-address-token** (scalar) – since **0.100**

   > Define an IPv6 address token for creating a static interface identifier for
-  > IPv6 Stateless Address Autoconfiguration.
+  > IPv6 Stateless Address Auto-configuration.
 This is mutually exclusive with
   > `ipv6-address-generation`.

 - **gateway4**, **gateway6** (scalar)